Involuntary Bankruptcy

 How Involuntary Bankruptcy Works

 An involuntary bankruptcy starts when one or more creditors file a petition with the bankruptcy court.
 A creditor can file an involuntary bankruptcy case under Chapter 7 or Chapter 11.
-Cases under Chapter 13 and Chapter 12 cases aren't permitted.
+Cases under Chapter 13 and Chapter 12 aren't permitted.

 • the debtor isn't paying debts as they come due, or